THE LAB AUTOMATION EXPERTS

 Step 1: Calibration

-Those learning how to use a pH meter are often told that they first need to calibrate the meter.
+Those learning how use pH meters are often told that they first need to calibrate the meter.
 So, why is it necessary to calibrate a pH meter before you use it?
 That’s because with use, the electrode of a pH meter tends to erode over time, and this causes the reading to become inaccurate.
 The calibration process is important to ensure that your pH meter is capturing the pH of a solution precisely despite some changes to the electrode.

-pH meters are calibrated by placing the electrode into at least two standard buffer solutions with a known pH.
+Calibration is done by placing the electrode into at least two standard buffer solutions with a known pH.
 Usually, one buffer solution would have a pH of 4.0, and the other solution would either be a pH 7.0 or 10.0.
 Once the electrode is placed into either of these solutions in calibration mode, the user would have the option to set the meter to the correct pH as per the buffer solution.
 This helps the meter show the correct reading even with incorrect or compromised data — due to electrode function decline.

 By calibrating the pH meter based on these buffer solutions, we can ensure that it accurately measures the pH of our sample despite electrode variations.
 Implementing effective calibration protocols helps maintain measurement accuracy and data integrity in our laboratory.